Baidu: 2021: Hong Kong Secondary Listing

 In March 2021, Baidu secured a secondary listing on the Hong Kong Stock Exchange, raising $3.1 billion.
 This marked the largest homecoming for a U.S.-traded Chinese company in Hong Kong since JD.com's listing the previous June.

 In August 2021 Baidu revealed a new Robocar concept said to be capable of Level 5 autonomous driving.
 It also comes with the latest second-generation AI chip that can analyse the internal and external surroundings to provide predictive suggestions to proactively serve the needs of passengers.

 In June 2022, Jidu Auto, an intelligent electric vehicle company originally backed by Baidu and Geely unveiled its first concept ROBO-01 in the form of a pre-production vehicle.
 The ROBO-01 rides on the Sustainable Experience Architecture (SEA) platform, a modular electric vehicle platform developed by Geely Holding.

 In August 2023, Baidu publicly unveiled Ernie Bot, its large language model chatbot.
 In October 2023, Baidu released a newer version Ernie 4.0 chatbot.
 In September 2023, the search engine launched a chatbot based on its generative AI model, GenAI Ernie.

+In January 2026, Baidu filed a listing application on the Hong Kong Stock Exchange for their semiconductor unit, Kunlunxin.

 Robotaxi

 As of April 2024, Apollo Go, Baidu's autonomous ride-hailing service, had completed six million rides using driverless robotaxis across 11 cities.
 The service operates a fleet of over 400 driverless vehicles in Wuhan.

+In July 2025, Baidu announced its partnership with Uber, allowing it to deploy the Apollo Go outside the U.S and mainland China.

 Domain name redirection attack

 On 12 January 2010, Baidu.com's DNS records in the United States were altered such that browsers to baidu.com were redirected to a website purporting to be the Iranian Cyber Army, thought to be behind the attack on Twitter during the 2009 Iranian election protests, making the proper site unusable for four hours.
 Internet users were met with a page saying "This site has been attacked by Iranian Cyber Army".
-Chinese hackers later responded by attacking Iranian websites and leaving messages.
+Chinese hackers responded by attacking Iranian websites and leaving messages.

 Baidu later launched legal action against Register.com for gross negligence after it was revealed that Register.com's technical support staff changed the email address for Baidu.com on the request of an unnamed individual, despite failing security verification procedures.
 Once the address had been changed, the individual was able to use the forgotten password feature to have Baidu's domain passwords sent directly to them, allowing them to accomplish the domain hijacking.
 The lawsuit was settled out of court under undisclosed terms after Register.com issued an apology.

-Baidu workers arrested

-On 6 August 2012, the BBC reported that three employees of Baidu were arrested on suspicion that they accepted bribes.
-The bribes were allegedly paid for deleting posts from the forum service.
-Four people were fired in connection with these arrests.